 "Captain, are you alright?!" asked the sailors and passengers on the starboard of the ship, which rolled gently as the waves caused by the white whale’s exercise reached her.

 "Ye, crook-jawed man-eating fish!" shouted Captain as he clutched at the boat, "if you claim to be on a god's errand, show us a sign now!"

 The whale gave a glance at the captain with its left eye, and blew again and swam away dividing the peaceful green sea.

-"That was the fate of Jonah, a runaway prophet that disobeyed Jehovah.
+"That was the fate of Jonah, the runaway prophet that disobeyed Jehovah.
 How terrible!” the sham prophet. “(Aside) But Jonah, did you really hear the voice of God? and yet run?"

 For updated version of the entire book including Chapters I, II, III and IV at 0.99 USD, please go to: